Lord Peter Wimsey: Detective work

+1930s onwards

 While on a fishing holiday in Scotland later in 1930, Wimsey takes part in the investigation of the murder of an artist, related in Five Red Herrings.
 Despite her rejection of his marriage proposals, he continues to court Miss Vane.
 In Have His Carcase, in 1931, he finds Harriet is not in London, but learns from a reporter that she has discovered a corpse while on a walking holiday on England's south coast.
 Wimsey is at her hotel the next morning.
 He not only investigates the death and offers proposals of marriage, but also acts as Harriet's patron and protector from press and police.
 Despite a prickly relationship, they work together to identify the murderer.

-Back in London in 1932, Wimsey goes undercover as "Death Bredon" at an advertising firm, working as a copywriter (Murder Must Advertise).
+Back in London in 1932, Wimsey goes under cover as "Death Bredon" at an advertising firm, working as a copywriter (Murder Must Advertise).
 Bredon is framed for murder, leading Charles Parker to "arrest" Bredon for murder in front of numerous witnesses.
 To distinguish Death Bredon from Lord Peter Wimsey, Parker smuggles Wimsey out of the police station and urges him to get into the papers.
 Accordingly, Wimsey accompanies "a Royal personage" to a public event, leading the press to carry pictures of both "Bredon" and Wimsey.

 By 1935 Lord Peter is in continental Europe, acting as an unofficial attaché to the British Foreign Office (at the time of writing, British diplomacy was much concerned with the impending Italian invasion of Ethiopia).
 Harriet Vane contacts him about a problem she has been asked to investigate in her college at Oxford (Gaudy Night).
 At the end of their investigation, Vane finally accepts Wimsey's proposal of marriage.